This article applies to:

 Which indexing engine should I use for Spotlight Searching?

-As of Acronis Access Connect 9.0, there are two indexing options to support Mac Spotlight searches:
+As of Acronis Files Connect 9.0, there are two indexing options to support Mac Spotlight searches:

-- Acronis Content Indexing (ACI): an indexer built into Acronis Access Connect; required for indexing NAS devices.
+- Acronis Content Indexing (ACI): an indexer built into Acronis Files Connect; required for indexing NAS devices.

 - Windows Search Service: built into Windows; this is usually the best option when files reside on a Windows server.